tribute to a friend

 My problem was that my ideas were far too grand.
 I needed to start small and give myself a really achievable goal.
 Nothing too difficult to do, nothing that would take years.
 I would be doing all the work myself.
 Writing, drawing, colouring, printing...
 I knew I could do it, being a graphic designer with decent print-shop experience.
 It was just a matter of pushing through the gruelling middle part of the work.
 But all of my story ideas weren't working in a shorter format and I just didn't know how to end them in a satisfying manner.

 Before I finished, my friend decided to introduce me to her brother, who she'd said I had a lot in common with.
-She had a party at her house, and just before the majority of people showed up, he, his wife and I had some incredible conversations, bonding over graphic novels, being an artist, and how to tell a good story.
+She had a party at her house, and just before the majority of people showed up, he, his wife and I had an incredible conversation.
+We bonded over graphic novels, being an artist, and how to tell a good story.
 He had lots of great advice, gave me encouragement, and offered to help me get my project printed.
+They were both such warm and thoughtful people, I understood right away why my friend wanted us to meet.

 I saw him again at a zine festival that I had applied to vend at, but was thankfully rejected because my book STILL wasn't ready.
 I bought a few of his comics and met his friend and comic book partner.
 I bought a LOT of stuff there that day, but I'm ashamed to admit, I hadn't actually gotten around to reading any of the comics I bought.
 I carried them for 3 moves in boxes, knowing that someday I was going to eventually sit and absorb their hard work.

-In summer 2022, I finally finished it.
-I got it printed at my job, which so happened to have everything I needed to self-publish a colour-printed 24-page, 4x6 inch comic book.
-It even had a massive cutting machine.
+In spring 2023, I finally finished my graphic novel.
+I got it printed at my marketing job, which conveniently happened to have a giant high-end printer and cutting machine, everything I needed in order to self-publish a double-sided, full colour-printed 24-page, 4x6 inch graphic novel.
 I made sure to do it all after hours when no one was there.
 I printed 26 copies.

 I sold it at a couple of markets, made some sales of it online from Tiktok, got it into a local book store, and put a preview of it in my online work portfolio.
 It felt amazing to finally have it done, and physically in my hands.
 To hold it, open it, smell it, it was special.
-I proved that I could finish something, and I was so proud of myself.
+I proved to myself that I could actually finish a difficult piece, especially if that piece carries some emotional weight for me.

 I didn't think it was possible because I had been making myself these promises and then breaking them, my whole life.
 I found out that I have ADHD only a year prior.
 It all suddenly made sense why I kept failing.
 It's always been difficult for me to maintain focus and dedication on difficult tasks, especially when there's no one forcing me, dangling a carrot, or holding a stick.
 Just the will to follow through or not.
 It's only ME that I'm disappointing, except that, when you repeatedly disappoint yourself, you end up also hating yourself for it too.